 Savory crepes studded with umami dried shrimp and serve with savory, sweet, tangy dipping sauce.

-Home Baking cookbook by Jeffrey Alford and Naomi Duguid.
+The idea of adding dried shrimp into the crepes came from Home Baking cookbook by Jeffrey Alford and Naomi Duguid.
 I love these folks.
 The crepes are flavored with dried shrimp, coriander leaf/cilantro, and lime juice.
 When you bite into it, you feel like there are a lot going on inside your mouth, in a good way.
 The dipping sauce is a must to make as well.
 So good with the crepes.
 It is so easy to make too and you won’t mess up the crepes I promise.
 I didn’t!

 Did you make this Savory Dried Shrimp Crepes recipe?

 I love it when you guys snap a photo and tag to show me what you’ve made 🙂 Simply tag me @WhatToCookToday #WhatToCookToday on Instagram and I’ll be sure to stop by and take a peek for real!

 - 1 cup + 2 Tbsp all-purpose flour

 - 2 extra-large eggs

 - 1 ounce unsalted butter melted